koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 		* North Europe (https://neu.codesigning.azure.net)
 		* West Europe (https://weu.codesigning.azure.net)

-To help along with the configuration of the signtool, especially for automated build systems, we will also add some environment variables to the system.
-Note that these environment variables are not necessary, but if you choose not to use them, replace the use of them in any of the commands elsewhere in this guide.
+To help along with the configuration of the signtool, especially for automated build systems, we also require a number of environment variables to be set.
+These can be added either to the system globally, or can be set in your own scripts calling the sign tool on your own accord.

-* Make sure the following environment variables are set accordingly to use with the Trusted Signing app you've created earlier (e.g. codesigning-app):
+First, the sign tool uses a number of environment variables as credentials to authenticate with your Microsoft Azure account.
+Make sure the following environment variables are set accordingly to use with the Trusted Signing app you've created earlier (e.g. codesigning-app):

 	* `AZURE_TENANT_ID`: The Microsoft Entra tenant (directory) ID.
 Use the value you noted down earlier.
 Can also be found in Microsoft Entra ID.
 	* `AZURE_CLIENT_ID`: The client (application) ID of an App Registration in the tenant.
 Use the value you noted down earlier.
 	* `AZURE_CLIENT_SECRET`: A client secret ("value") that was generated for the App Registration.
 Use the value you noted down earlier.

+In addition, the commands and scripts specifically in this guide use a few environment variables of their own:

-* Create an environment variable `ACS_DLIB` that points to the exact path of the `Azure.CodeSigning.Dlib.dll` in the archive that was extracted above.
+* `ACS_DLIB` should point to the exact filesystem path of the `Azure.CodeSigning.Dlib.dll` in the archive that was extracted above.
-* Create an environment variable `ACS_JSON` that points to the exact path of the `metadata.json` file that was created above.
+* `ACS_JSON` should point to the exact filesystem path of the `metadata.json` file that was created above.

+Note that these last environment variables are specific to this guide only, and are thus different from the earlier environment variables expected by the signing tool.

 ### 2.3.3.
 Testing `signtool.exe`